WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-As soon as you create, edit, and update pages and posts, WordPress begins to store new revisions in its database.
-These are displayed in a Revisions box below the page or post …
+As soon as you create, edit, and update a post or page, WordPress begins to store new revisions of your content in its database.
+These are displayed in a Revisions box below your post editor …

-Autosave and post revisions are no doubt functions that help create a more effective workflow.
-If you write often, however, the revisions can start to build up.
-This can significantly grow the size of your WordPress database, so it’s important to also be able to manage your revisions.
+Having access to features like autosave and revisions is no doubt a good thing.
+If you write and edit a lot of content, however, over time the revisions can start building up.
+This can significantly grow the size of your WordPress database, so it’s important to be able to manage your revisions.

-For example, if there are 100 posts on your site with an average of 10 revisions each you could be storing an extra 1,500 copies of unnecessary data.
-If your post is approximately 100KB data, then with 1,500 revisions of that post, the total database space wasted is about 150MB.
+For example, if you have 300 posts on your site and each post has an average of 20 revisions your database could be storing up to 6,000 copies of old data.
+If your post averages 100KB data, then with 6,000 post revisions, the total database space wasted is about 600MB.

-Fortunately, there are a number of free plugins to help you control your revisions and reduce the size of your WordPress database.
-Let’s take a look at a few:
+Fortunately, there are a number of free plugins available that can help you control and manage your revisions and reduce the size of your WordPress database.
+Here are a few of these:

 Better Delete Revision

-This plugin removes redundant revisions of posts from your database as well as database content related to each revision like meta data, tags, relationships, and more.
+Better Delete Revision deletes redundant revisions of posts from your WordPress database and other database content related to each revision like meta data, tags, relationships, and more.

-Log into your WordPress site, then go to your navigation menu and select click on Settings > Better Delete Revision …
+Go to your Dashboard and choose Settings > Better Delete Revision …

-This brings you to the Better Delete Revision Manager screen.
-Click ’Check Revision Posts’ to calculate how many redundant post revisions you can safely delete from the database …
+This brings you to the Better Delete Revision Manager panel.
+Click ’Check Revision Posts’ to calculate how many redundant post revisions can be safely deleted from your database …

-Depending on the number of posts and revisions related to each post entry, the plugin will then calculate and display a list of revisions stored in the WP database …
+Depending on the number of posts and revisions belonging to each post entry, the plugin calculates and returns a list of revisions stored in your WordPress database …

-Click on the ‘Yes, I would like to delete them! …’ button to delete all list items from the WordPress database, or exit the tool …
+Click on the ‘Yes, I would like to delete them! …’ button below the list to clear the items from your WP database, or choose ‘No, I prefer to keep them!’ to cancel the task and exit the plugin screen …

-The redundant items will be removed from your WP database …
+The redundant post information will be deleted from the database …

-After a period of time, therefore, we recommend running the tool again to keep your database as light as possible, since WordPress will automatically begin to store your post revisions again …
+After some time has passed, we recommend running the tool again to keep your database as lean as possible, since WordPress automatically begins storing your new revisions again (unless you specifically turn the feature off) …

-Better Delete Revision checks to see if the WP database tables need optimization and performs a one-click table optimization routine that does not require you to log into your server panel …
+Better Delete Revision checks to see if the database tables need optimization and provides an easy one-click optimization function without the need to log into your server panel or mess with technical database management tools …

 Optimize Database after Deleting Revisions

 This plugin is similar to the one described above.
-It not only lets you prune redundant page and post revisions (it also lets you keep a specific number of your most recent revisions) and checks if the WordPress database needs to be cleaned and optimized, it also lets you do the following:
+It not only lets you delete unnecessary post and page revisions (it also lets you keep a specific number of the most recent revisions) and lets you perform a one-click cleaning and optimization maintenance routine, it also lets you perform the following:

-- Exclude selected tables or even specific posts/pages from optimization
+- Exclude certain pages/posts and tables from cleaning and optimization

 - Create a log file of the optimizations